Key Quote

 Technique 2 — GHAZAL FORM AS CULTURAL STATEMENT

-Mundair writes in the ghazal form — a traditional South Asian and Arabic poetic structure consisting of rhyming couplets with a refrain.
+Mundair writes in the ghazalghazal — A traditional Arabic and South Asian poetic form of rhyming couplets form — a traditional South Asian and Arabic poetic structure consisting of rhyming couplets with a refrain.
 The choice of form is itself a political act: by using a non-Western poetic tradition, Mundair refuses to surrender her cultural identity to English literary conventions.
 The ghazal becomes a vessel for the very heritage that the poem describes being eroded, preserving it through the act of writing.

-The ghazal traditionally ends with a maqta — a couplet in which the poet names themselves.
-This convention is profoundly resonant in a poem about the destruction of names: by inscribing her own name into the poem's structure, Mundair performs an act of reclamation.
+The ghazal traditionally ends with a maqtamaqta — The final couplet of a ghazal, traditionally containing the poet's name — a couplet in which the poet names themselves.
+This convention is profoundly resonant in a poem about the destruction of names: by inscribing her own name into the poem's structure, Mundair performs an act of reclamationreclamation — The act of recovering or taking back something that was lost.
 The poem simultaneously documents the damage done to her name and restores it to its proper form, creating a literary space where the name exists intact, uncorrupted by 'English mouths'.

 Key Words